meinaart/cypress-plugin-snapshots/README.md

+    "ignoreExtraFields": false,      // Ignore extra fields that are not in `snapshot` "normalizeJson": true,           // Alphabetically sort keys in JSON "prettier": true,                // Enable `prettier` for formatting HTML before comparison "imageConfig": {
+      "createDiffImage": true,       // Should a "diff image" be created, can be disabled for performance "threshold": 0.01,             // Amount in pixels or percentage before snapshot image is invalid "thresholdType": "percent"     // Can be either "pixels" or "percent" },
-    "ignoreExtraFields": false,      // Ignore extra fields that are not in `snapshot` "normalizeJson": true,           // Alphabetically sort keys in JSON "prettier": true,                // Enable `prettier` for formatting HTML before comparison "serverEnabled": true,           // Enable "update snapshot" server and button in diff modal "serverHost": "localhost",       // Hostname for "update snapshot server" "serverPort": 2121,              // Port number for  "update snapshot server"
+    "serverEnabled": true,           // Enable "update snapshot" server and button in diff modal "serverHost": "localhost",       // Hostname for "update snapshot server" "serverPort": 2121,              // Port number for  "update snapshot server"